rf/renderizer/README.md

 Now, your images will be rendered whenever you build your project.
 Images are only re-rendered when their modification date has changed.
 So, touch an image source if you need it re-rendered.

+Images are only dropped down if the Titanium properties specified in the group / output rule match.
+So, if you specify that a group is ios only, it will only be put down for ios builds.
+Images are rendered into build/images and then symlinked into the destination directory.

 Renderizer requires PyYAML, so if you don't already have this installed you'll have to install it: